Meeco/wallet-cli/README.md

 FLAGS
-  -f, --file=<value>  credential offer filename in ".data" folder
+  -f, --file=<value>  credential offer filename in ".data" folder -u, --url=<value>  direct URL for the credential offer

 DESCRIPTION
   Issue a credential by claiming the provided Credential Offer.
-  Will prompt to select a file containing Credential Offer URI.
+  Will prompt to select a file containing Credential Offer URI when called without file or url arguments.
   Will prompt for a filename to save the issued Credential (JWT).

 EXAMPLE FILE